Internship Reading List

 These books go into detail about some of the key systems we're working on.
 Including passive-solar construction, integrated aquaponic greenhouses (sometimes refered to as "arks"), and the rediscovery of organic, regenerating village economies.

 They are also informative of how groups that focus on building nifty technology often fail because of a lack of investment in the people who make up the community.
-We often say that we are looking to have technology in service of community, and not the other way around.
+That's why, in a world where community is constrainted to serve technology, our focus is on creating technology that serves community.

 Visions of Sustainability